Internet-of-People/mercury-rust/prometheus/README.md

 ### Request witness signature for a claim

-Create a message that contains a claim to be shared with a witness for signing.
+Create a request message that contains a claim to be shared with a witness for signing.

 Request:

-- Endpoint: GET `/vault/dids/{did}/claims/{claimid}/witness-message`
+- Endpoint: GET `/vault/dids/{did}/claims/{claimid}/witness-request`
 - Parameters: -
 - Headers: -
 - Content: -